 Begin climbing the hillside of coastal sage.
 The rugged single-track is steep and rutted in areas, and level in others – delivering an arduous ascent.
-The east end of the ridge is close to the 101 Freeway, which can be seen to the north crossing Avila Valley toward San Luis Obispo, and to the south, passing behind Shell Beach and the other beach cities.
+The east end of the ridge is close to Highway 101, which can be seen to the north, crossing Avila Valley toward San Luis Obispo, and to the south, passing behind Shell Beach and the other beach cities.

 The freeway disappears as you continue, being replaced by sweeping coastal views.
-In the spring, Blue Dicks, Lupines, Crimson Pitcher Sage, and Monkey Flower bloom amongst the sagebrush.
-Coastal Live Oaks spread down the north slope of the hill, and provide pockets of shade along the trail.
+In the spring, blue dicks, lupines, crimson pitcher sage, and monkeyflower bloom amongst the sagebrush.
+Coast live oaks spread down the north slope of the hill and provide pockets of shade along the trail.

-Beyond Sycamore Crest Trail, trail trail along the ridge continues for 0.15 miles, ascending to a lower summit on the west end of Ontario Hill that has great views over Avala Peak.
-Just past the junction with Sycamore Crest Trail, there is a trail on the left that drops back down to Cave Landing.
+Beyond Sycamore Crest Trail, the trail along the ridge continues for 0.15 miles, ascending to a lower summit on the west end of Ontario Hill that has great views over Avila Beach.
+Just past the junction with Sycamore Crest Trail, another trail on the left drops back down to Cave Landing.
 To complete the loop, take this trail, which rapidly descends 500 feet toward Cave Landing Road over the last 0.4 miles.
-Upon returning to the trailhead, you may take a short half-mile hike to the end of Cave Landing to explore Pirate’s Cave
+Upon returning to the trailhead, you could take a short half-mile hike to the end of Cave Landing to explore Pirate’s Cave

 An ideal hike over Ontario Hill, which involves a car shuttle, begins by taking Sycamore Crest Trail up from the resort, and hiking east on Ontario Ridge Trail to Shell Beach, and then using the Bluff Trail to reach Cave Landing, where a second vehicle is used to drive 1.6 miles back to the resort.
 This route takes the most gradual ascent up Ontario Hill, avoiding challenging climbs from the east and west.